How to Order Your Rhode Island Driving Record

-Driving records can also be obtained quickly and conveniently by calling 1-855-996-0257.
-A customer service agent will help you through the process so that you can easily order a copy of your driving record today.
+Driving records can also be ordered quickly and conveniently by submitting your request by phone.
+Requesting your driver record by phone is as simple as submitting your order online, as you only have to provide certain pieces of information and payment for the driving record fee.
+Simply call 855-996-0257, and a customer service agent will help you through the process so that you can easily order a copy of your driving record today.

 What is on my Rhode Island driving record?